openhab/openhab-addons/addons/binding/org.openhab.binding.km200/README.md

 # KM200 Binding

 The KM200 Binding is communicating with a [Buderus Logamatic web KM200 / KM100 / KM50](https://www.buderus.de/de/produkte/catalogue/alle-produkte/7719_gateway-logamatic-web-km200-km100-km50).
-It's an unofficial binding.
 It is possible to receive and send parameters like string or float values.

 **Important**: If the communication is not working and you see in the logfile errors like "illegal key size" then you have to change the [Java Cryptography Extension to the Unlimited Strength Jurisdiction](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).